Prathyusha

 Prathyusha (29 August 1981 – 23 February 2002) was an Indian actress who appeared in Telugu and Tamil language films.
 She debuted in 1998 and acted in 12 films in 4 years in three languages.
-Her Last Release was on 2002.
+Her last release was in 2004.

 Early life and film career

 Pratyusha was born in Bhuvanagiri of present-day Telangana into a middle-class family.
 Her mother, Mrs. Sarojini Devi, is a government school teacher.
 Her brother is Praneet Chandra (also known as Krishna Chandra).

 Pratyusha was schooled at Santosh Vidhya Niketan, Bhuvanagiri, Prakash Public School, Miryalaguda and later at St. Anns High School, Tarnaka, Hyderabad.

 Pratyusha completed her intermediate from Gouthami Residential Academy, S.R.Nagar and graduation in Bachelor of Hotel Management at Banjara Hills and JB Institute of Hotel Management.

 Pratyusha participated in Television Star 2000 Contest and was crowned Ms. Lovely Smile.
 Her success in the contest paved way to enter the film world.
 She had signed for a Kannada film before she died.
 Her Telugu film Idemi Oorura Babu was also not released.

 Pratyusha's final release was the 2004 Tamil language movie Sound Party, for which she received positive reviews.